Marshalling in tighter cybersecurity to systems at the U.S. Marshals, TDI supported their broader Assessment & Authorization initiatives.

 The mission of the Unites States Marshals Services (USMS) is to protect the Federal courts and ensure the effective operation of the judicial system.
 To carry out its wide ranging responsibilities, the USMS depends on the confidentiality, integrity, and availability of numerous IT systems and their data.
 TDI helped ensure this dependability by developing The System Security Plan (SSP) for the USMS Data Clarity® Suite of products used by the USMS.

-TDI evaluated the USMS system (hardware and software) and prepared Systems Certification and Accreditation (C&A) documentation in accordance with the USMS System Development Life Cycle.
-TDI's SSP provided an overview of the security requirements for the information system and described the security controls in place or planned for meeting those requirements.
+TDI evaluated the USMS system (hardware and software) and prepared Systems Assessment & Authorization (A&A) documentation in accordance with the USMS System Development Life Cycle.
+TDI’s SSP provided an overview of the security requirements for the information system and described the security controls in place or planned for meeting those requirements.
 Based on interviews, technical assessments, and documentation collected at the USMS, TDI produced an SSP that satisfied the requirements outlined in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-18, Guide for Developing Security Plans for Federal Information Systems, used in conjunction with Federal Information Processing Standard (FIPS) 200 and SP 800-53, Recommended Security Controls for Federal Information Systems.

-TDI ensured that the USMS SSP contained the appropriate content requirements, including: Mission Description and System Identification; Environment Description; System Architectural Description; System Security Requirements; Organizations and Resources; C&A Plan (NIST SP 800-37).
+TDI ensured that the USMS SSP contained the appropriate content requirements, including: Mission Description and System Identification; Environment Description; System Architectural Description; System Security Requirements; Organizations and Resources; A&A Plan (NIST SP 800-37).